Cambridge Somerville Youth Study: Follow-up studies

-McCord reported: The program had no impacts on juvenile arrest rates measured by official or unofficial records.
+Yet the program had no significant impacts on juvenile arrest rates measured by official or unofficial records.
 The program also had no impacts on adult arrest rates.
-There were no differences between the two groups in the number of serious crimes committed, age at when a first crime was committed, age when first committing a serious crime, or age after no serious crime was committed.
+There were no significant differences between the two groups in the number of serious crimes committed, age at when a first crime was committed, age when first committing a serious crime, or age after no serious crime was committed.
 A larger proportion of criminals from the treatment group went on to commit additional crimes than their counterparts in the control group.